A Gun for Dinosaur: Plot summary

 The story takes the form of a first-person narrative by the protagonist, time-traveling hunter Reginald Rivers, told to Mr. Seligman, a prospective client of his time safari business.
 Seligman's contributions to the conversation are omitted and must be inferred from those of Rivers.
 Rivers informs the client that he is not big enough to hunt the dinosaurs of the Cretaceous period and illustrates his point with an extended anecdote from a previous expedition, which forms the main portion of the tale.

-On the occasion in question, Rivers and his partner, Chandra Aiyar, conduct two other clients to the past.
+On the occasion in question, Rivers and his partner, Chandra Aiyar “The Raja”, conduct two other clients to the past.
 One of them, Courtney James (based on Jack Parsons), is a vain, arrogant and spoiled playboy; the other, August Holtzinger, is a small, timid man recently come into wealth (time safaris are not cheap).
 Before the journey, they testfire some guns on the firing range to settle on weapons for each of them.
 Holtzinger's small size makes him incapable of effectively handling the elephant gun which Rivers recommends (the recoil knocks him over) and, against his better judgment, Rivers lets Holtzinger travel on the safari with a lighter-caliber weapon.

 James proves unmanageable by shooting at every creature in sight and spoiling Holtzinger's shots.
-Ultimately James's foolishness gets him in real trouble, when he inadvertently empties his rifle over a slumbering Tyrannosaur, which consequently wakes and goes for him and Aiyar.
-James panics and tries to flee but runs into Aiyar and knocks them both down.
+Ultimately James's foolishness gets him in real trouble, when he inadvertently empties his rifle over a slumbering Tyrannosaur, which consequently wakes and goes for him and the Raja.
+James panics and tries to flee but runs into the Raja and knocks them both down.
 Holtzinger tries to save them by shooting the dinosaur, but his gun is not powerful enough to kill it, and his act only attracts it toward the shooter.
-Despite the best efforts of Rivers and Aiyar to save Holtzinger, the Tyrannosaur snaps him up and makes off with his body.
+Despite the best efforts of Rivers and the Raja to save Holtzinger, the Tyrannosaur makes off with his body.
 After a fruitless track for the Tyrannosaur so that Holtzinger's body could be recovered, a furious quarrel with James ensues.
 He and the guides each blame the other for their companion's death, which leads to a fist fight between James and Rivers in which James is defeated.
-James tries to shoot Rivers but is knocked out by Aiyar.
+James tries to shoot Rivers but is knocked out by the Raja.
 James then swears revenge.

 Later, after the expedition has returned to the present, James convinces Professor Prochaska, the inventor of the time chamber, to send him back to the Cretaceous again but at a moment just prior to the emergence of the safari's earlier visit.
-His plan is to shoot Rivers and Aiyar just when they originally came out of the time machine.
+His plan is to shoot Rivers and the Raja just when they originally came out of the time machine.
 Since that obviously had not happened, however, the space-time continuum avoids the paradox by spontaneously snapping James back to the present, with the forces involved instantly killing him.

 Concluding his tale, Rivers makes his point with Seligman by emphasizing Holtzinger's fate.